 In the typical case, the police arrest a tenant for committing illegal activity on the premises where she/he lives, or for dealing drugs in the vicinity.
 The police notify the person designated by the City Manager to handle NEO (this could be the Case Manager envisioned in the recently enacted nuisance ordinance).
 The City Manager's nuisance designee would then evaluate the information (generally in consultation with the City Attorney's Office) and send a notice to the landlord informing the landlord that the landlord must bring an eviction action against the tenant.
 The notice would also tell the landlord that evidence against the tenant is available.
-A notice would also go to the tenant advising the tenant that the landlord does not, the City may do so.
+A notice would also go to the tenant advising the tenant that the landlord must bring an eviction action against the tenant and that if the landlord does not, the City may do so.
 The landlord then must either bring the eviction action, or request the City to do so, citing safety reasons.
-If the landlord does not bring the landlord still refuses.
+If the landlord does not bring the eviction action, the City may cite the landlord for nuisance, including multiple citations if the landlord still refuses.
 Additionally, the City can bring an injunction requiring the landlord to evict.